WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 Wasabi Wallet will use only the necessary coins to make the transaction.

 Example: If you select 10 coins with total value of 2 btc and you want to send 1 btc but the sum of 4 coins is enough to make the transaction, then Wasabi will use only those 4 coins.

+This is good for privacy, and also saves you some transaction fees.
 :::

 ## CoinJoin